Tomb of David

 Tomb of David Review

 A cenotaph, a massive stone marker draped with velvet cloth and embroidered with symbols and Hebrew texts traditionally associated with David, caps the tomb itself.
 Behind it is a stone alcove, which some scholars think may be the sole remnant of a synagogue from the 5th century AD, the oldest of its kind in Jerusalem.
-Regulations by Jewish religious authorities have divided the shrine, already cramped, into two tiny prayer areas to separate men and women.
+Religious authorities have divided the shrine, already cramped, into two tiny prayer areas to separate men and women.
 Modest dress is required; men must cover their heads.

 - Address: Mt.
 Zion, Jerusalem